Journalist, 3 others killed in Mexico; 13th this year - NewsBreak

 Journalist, 3 others killed in Mexico; 13th this year

-A journalist was among four people killed inside a beer shop in central Mexico , the 13th media worker killed in the country this year.
+MEXICO CITY — (AP) — A journalist was among four people killed inside a beer shop in central Mexico, the 13th media worker killed in the country this year.

 San Luis de la Paz Mayor Luis Sánchez said Ernesto Méndez, director of the news site Tu Voz, or Your Voice, was with four other men when they were attacked.
 The fifth person was seriously wounded and taken to a hospital, he said.